Why I'm Sick of Hearing "Never Give Up"

 What I gave up next, as a direct result of giving up the idea that I had to fight against my own mortality every day, was a bunch of stuff that had been making me miserable for over a decade.
 My ambitions and regrets.
 My harsh self-criticism.
 My belief that I had failed at life for not achieving certain things by certain times and the toxic idea, attached to it, that I was only worth loving if and when I achieved those specific things, and not before or otherwise.

-Giving up that nonsense made me the happiest I’ve ever been in my life.
+Giving up made me the happiest I’ve ever been in my life

-It was like hitting “reset” on my relationship to myself.
+It was like hitting “reset” on my relationship with myself.

 Giving up brought me self-acceptance, self-love, even self-transcendence.
 It helped me break out of negative patterns and old thoughts.
 It helped me be at peace within myself.
 Giving up on being a musician working in the music industry turned out to be the springboard I needed to start being a musician working in health and education.